 Avocado Corn Salad with fresh corn, cucumber, tomato, avocado and hint of lime dressing is one of those summer salad recipes that disappears fast at any gathering.
-It’s tasty, refreshing and easy!
+It’s tasty, refreshing and easy side dish!

 This avocado corn salad is delicious, refreshing, has a hint of lime in every bite and is absolutely fantastic without cilantro but rather with green onion.
-Naked truth I discovered with simple avocado salad.
+Naked truth I discovered with this avocado salad recipe.

 It’s a perfect salad for a hot summer day, only akin to this cucumber tomato avocado salad, which is on repeat, too!

-Once I learned how to make Instant Pot corn on the cob, though, there was no turning back!
+Once I learned how to make Instant Pot corn on the cob though, there was no turning back!
+Now we make this avocado corn salad and fancy Mexican street corn salad.
+Fresh and flavorful, sweet corn just screams summertime when used in summer salads or alongside a turkey burger.

 Ingredients in Avocado Corn Salad

 This ingredient list may be short, but it doesn’t skimp on flavor!
-Each bite of corn avocado tomato salad is so flavorful from the freshness of each vegetable or fruit.
+Each bite of avocado corn salad is so flavorful from the freshness of each vegetable or fruit.

-- Corn: You can use fresh or frozen corn.
+- Corn: You can use fresh corn or frozen corn.
 Fresh corn is great during summer months but in winter I rely heavily on a giant bag of frozen organic corn from Costco for $12.
-I would not recommend to use canned corn though, it is not same taste.
+I would not recommend to use canned corn because your corn avocado salad just won’t taste the same.

 - Avocado: When picking avocado, look for brown skin fruit that is firm but gives in to the touch.
 Amazing creaminess!
 I would not use frozen avocado, though.

 - Lime juice and zest, green onion, olive oil, salt and pepper is a simple corn avocado salad dressing.
-Red onion is an excellent ingredient swap if you are out of green onion!
+Red onion is an excellent ingredient swap if you are out of green onions!

 How to Cook Corn on the Cob

-There are many ways to cook corn for this salad, use whichever method you prefer!
+There are many ways to cook corn for this avocado corn salad, use whichever method you prefer!

 - Grill: Grill corn without the husk on medium heat for 20 minutes, turning every 5 minutes or so.